nalcorg/nalcorg/docs/correspondence.md

 <kbd>![attachments10](img/NALC/New/23.png)</kbd>

-To view your upload in SharePoint, you can click on the blue folder icon in the top left corner (near the Title and Attachment Date of your attachment)
+Here you can view all uploaded files in SharePoint associated with this Correspondence, and you can also delete files in this location

 ### Item History
 <kbd>![item-history](img/NALC/New/25.png)</kbd>